Understanding Bone Health and Osteoporosis

 - Reduces chance of spinal fractures.

 Bones are regenerated and strengthen through forces acting on them when you are weight-bearing, doing resistance exercise, and impact activities.
-In our Pilates for Osteoporosis/Buff Bones class we incorporate these activities.
+In our Pilates for Osteoporosis class we incorporate these activities.
 We also focus on core strength and balance which are foundations of Pilates.
+We encourage women (and men) to think about prevention and bone building before fractures occur.

 The most common sites for fractures to occur are: